deepjavalibrary/djl-demo/web-demo/interactive-console/README.md

 # Interactive JConsole for DJL

 ## Introduction
-This is a demo application designed for user to use JConsole and DJL online.
+This is a demo application designed for user to use JShell and DJL online.
 Hosted by [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/), it contains all Java 11 feature.
 Try it out [here](https://aws-samples.github.io/djl-demo/web-demo/interactive-console/src/main/webapps/).

 ![terminal](img/terminal.gif)

-We did some pre-configuration for each JConsole as follows:
+We did some pre-configuration for each JShell as follows:

 ```
 import ai.djl.ndarray.NDManager;